POTS Physiotherapy Brisbane Southside.

 What is Postural Orthostatic Tachycardia Syndrome?

 Postural Orthostatic Tachycardia Syndrome, commonly referred to as POTS, is a condition that affects the autonomic nervous system, particularly its ability to regulate blood flow and heart rate.
 Patients with POTS experience an abnormally high heart rate (tachycardia) upon transitioning from lying down to a standing position.
-Symptoms might include dizziness, rapid heartbeat, fatigue, brain fog, coldness or pain in the extremities, headaches, exercise intolerance and sometimes fainting.
+Symptoms might include dizziness, rapid heartbeat, fatigue, brain fog, coldness or pain in the extremities, headaches, exercise intolerance, and sometimes fainting.

 What Causes POTS?

-How is Postural Orthostatic Tachycardia Syndrome Diagnosed?
+How is POTS Diagnosed?

 Diagnosing POTS usually involves:

-How can Physiotherapy Help with Postural Orthostatic Tachycardia Syndrome?
+How can Physiotherapy Help with POTS?

 Physiotherapy can be instrumental in managing POTS symptoms: